Specim Hyperspectral Cameras

 Food and agriculture

 Art research and archiving

-Specim offer two cameras in the LWIR spectral range (8-12 m); these are the HS and the OWL.
-The HS is based on an uncooled microbolometer detector, whereas the OWL uses a cryogenically-cooled MCT detector.
-Both have 384 spatial pixels.
-The OWL benefits from more spectral bands, higher spectral resolution, faster frame rate and temperature stabilised optics.
+The OWL camera from Specim covers the LWIR spectral range (8-12 µm).
+The OWL uses a cryogenically-cooled MCT detector and has 384 spatial pixels.
+The OWL benefits from a high number of spectral bands, high spectral resolution, fast frame rate and temperature stabilised optics.
 It is also commonly used in airborne applications.

 8-12 µm spectral range

 384 spatial pixels

 Land cover type recognition

 Airborne - Aisa series